Illinois Administrative Professionals (IAP) recently honored Angie Coy as the IAP Member of the Year for 2020-2021.

 What was your background before coming to PRI?

-A. I joined PRI in August 2008; one month after the surveys joined the university (I am the only remaining original staff member in the OED today).
-I had been here on campus for 10 years prior to joining PRI.
-I started as extra-help in the Office of the Vice Chancellor for Research (OVCR).
-They hired me as a Secretary III, which was the bottom of the clerical pool.
+I joined PRI in August 2008, one month after the surveys joined the university (I am the only remaining original staff member in the OED today).
+I had been here on campus for ten years before joining PRI.
+I started as extra-help in the Office of the Vice Chancellor for Research (now the Office of the Vice Chancellor for Research and Innovation - OVCRI).
+I was hired as a Secretary III, which was the bottom of the clerical pool.
 I worked my way up through the clerical line, working in OVCR, the Office of the Chancellor, and then the Office of Sponsored Programs.

-Q. What is your favorite aspect of working here?
-Or What are you most looking forward to in your role?
+What is your favorite aspect of working here?

-A. I do not have a scientific background, but I love the work of our scientists.
-I always make a point to ask them about the work that they’re doing, and what I appreciate is their ability to explain their work in laymen’s terms.
+I do not have a scientific background, but I love the work of our scientists.
+I always make a point to ask them about the work that they’re doing, and what I appreciate is their ability to explain their work in layman’s terms.
 They make it very easy to understand.
 So many of our scientists love to talk about the work that they’re doing.
-Their excitement rubs off onto me.
+Their excitement rubs off on me.
 That excitement will help me do my job even better.
-I’m really looking forward to engaging with all our stakeholders on a regular basis and reinforcing the important work that PRI is doing across the state.
+I’m looking forward to engaging with all our stakeholders regularly and reinforcing the important work that PRI is doing across the state.

 What’s it like doing this job in the middle of a pandemic?